 - There is an ongoing debate within the scientific community as to which program is best.
 Some use more information from the DNA result than others (e.g. presence/absence of DNA components, size of the DNA components) and they treat ‘uncertain’ alleles in different ways.
 The DNA expert must still make some subjective decisions about the DNA result before the data is processed by the software.

 - If the same DNA result was put through each of the software programs, a range of likelihood ratios would be obtained.
 If the software is robust, ideally they should all be in the same ballpark; it has been suggested that results within one ‘ban’ (a factor of 10) of each other is acceptable.
 However, there is no ‘Gold Standard’ package and no ‘right’ answer.

-- The UK Forensic Science Regulator has commissioned work to develop guidelines for the interpretation of mixtures and the validation of the software.
-This is currently ongoing and information may not be released until 2017.
+- The UK Forensic Science Regulator has published guidelines for the interpretation of mixtures and the validation of the software.

 - Whilst many DNA experts have an understanding of the programs and can review whether a robust set of data from the DNA result has been input to the software, any in depth challenge to the underlying statistics is likely to require input from a statistician.
 There are very few reputable experts who do this.
 However in many cases, especially when low levels of DNA are present, it is the means of transfer of the DNA that is the most crucial issue in the case – there may be a legitimate reason for the transfer, unrelated to the crime.

 - It is always worth the defendant instructing an expert to review complex and low level DNA findings, especially when there may be alternative opportunities for DNA transfer.